 Arthritis Drug Overview

-There are dozens of medications available over-the-counter and by prescription to treat the various forms of arthritis.
+There are dozens of medications available with or without a prescription to treat the various forms of arthritis.
 Your doctor can help you choose what drugs are best for your particular disease.

 Topical Pain Relievers

 These topical drugs can help provide pain relief for people with arthritis that is in just a few joints, such as a hand, or for people whose pain isn't severe.

 Nonsteroidal anti-inflammatory drugs or NSAIDs are available both over-the-counter and by prescription.
 Almost everyone with arthritis has taken or is taking one of these drugs.
 Prescription doses can help curb joint inflammation.

 Acetaminophen is available without a prescription and is a commonly used pain reliever for people with arthritis.
 Narcotic pain relievers are available by prescription only and may be used to help with more severe pain, but they don't relieve joint inflammation.
 Often, they are combined with acetaminophen or an NSAID to enhance their effects.
 Narcotic drugs can be habit-forming, and they can cause constipation, urinary problems, and sedation.

 Your doctor may recommend the use of antidepressants to help treat chronic pain whether you have depression or not.
 It is not exactly clear how antidepressants help curb pain, but an antidepressant effect on brain chemicals is believed to play a role.
 Side effects may range from drowsiness to dry mouth and blurred vision.
 Rarely, these drugs can lead to mood changes or suicidal thoughts.

 Steroids are powerful anti-inflammatory drugs that can treat many forms of arthritis, including rheumatoid arthritis, lupus, and other forms of inflammation such as vasculitis.